 Residents work collaboratively with BHITC for RallyCLE, a neighborhood improvement project day.

-Out-of-School Enrichment Program
+After-School Enrichment Program

 English Classes, Citizenship Assistance and Immigration Services